Sofic profiles of $S(\omega )$ and computability: Introduction

 \item We say that the chunk $E$ is {\bf sofic} if for any $r>1$, $\mathsf{prof}_E (r) <\infty$. \item A group $G$ is {\bf sofic} if each chunk of $G$ is sofic. \end{itemize} \end{definition}

-As a result we have an ultraproduct-free definition of soficity.
+As a result we have an ultraproduct-free definition of soficity (see also Remark 3.13 of \cite{cornulier2} where some comparison with the approach of Arzhantseva and Cherix \cite{AC} is given).
 We will consider chunks as partial groups.
 In particular we say that a map $f : E_1 \rightarrow E_2$ between two chunks is a {\bf homomorphism} if it preserves the multiplication and the unit.
 When $f$ is bijective we say that $E_1$ is a {\bf realization} of $E_2$.
 Note that in this case $f$ is not necessarily an isomorphism.

 Since permutation groups are involved into the definition of soficity, they often arise in this context, see \cite{ES}, \cite{thomas}.
 In our case the idea is as follows.
-When $E_1$ is a chunk of $S(\omega )$, the group of all permutations of the set of natural numbers, and $f:E_1 \rightarrow E_2$ is a bijective homomorphism to a sofic chunk, then restricting elements of $E_1$ to some finite subsets $D$ of $\mathbb{N}$, one may obtain approximations of $E_2$ in appropriate $S_n$ as in the definition above.
-These restrictions are not necessarily permutations of $D$, but under some natural conditions one can often find $D$ where the corresponding restrictions are almost permutations.
-In this paper we consider such a condition, which roughly says that the elements of $E_1$ do not grow very fast.

-By Theorem \ref{realization} each sofic chunk can be so realized.
-This gives a possibility of study of some questions concerning sofic chunks in versions available for analysis and evaluate their complexity.
-We mainly concentrate on sofic profiles of these chunks, on their growth and computability of sofic profiles of groups (see Definition \ref{gr-prof}).
-This develops some issues of M. Cavaleri's investigations in \cite{cavaleri}, \cite{cavaleri1}, \cite{cavaleri2}.
+Note that every chunk can be realized in $S(\omega )$, the group of all permutations of the set of natural numbers.
+In order to study soficity we introduce a kind of approximating morphisms of such chunks.